 The International Energy Agency raised their five-year forecast for renewables this week after a record amount of new hydropower, solar, wind, bioenergy, wave and tidal in 2016.

-Our new client, BSR Group (British Solar Renewables) manages 6% of the utility scale solar generation in the UK, including the three largest solar parks across the UK.
+Our new client, BSR Group (British Solar Renewables) manages 6% of the utility scale solar generation in the UK, including the four largest solar parks and is responsible for building more than 600 MW of solar, and manages and maintains some of the largest solar parks across the UK.